Discover the turquoise waters of the Seven Lakes and with our authors’ guide to the Fann Mountains’ best treks.Read more...

 Accommodation options in Tajikistan stretch from the absurd to the sublime, and sometimes are both at once.

-At the top-end of the market, Dushanbe has luxury hotels with marble bathrooms, quality restaurants and hot and cold running flunkies.
+At the top end of the market, Dushanbe has luxury hotels with marble bathrooms, quality restaurants and hot- and cold-running flunkies.
 Their private generators keep the power running whatever’s happening in the city and your fellow guests will be well-heeled businessmen and expatriates.
-You will, however, pay well in excess of TJS960 a night for the privilege, and once through the door could be in more or less any city on earth.
+You will, however, pay well in excess of TJS1,500 (US$170 or so) a night for the privilege, and once through the door could be in more or less any city on earth.

 Mid-range hotels are a mixed bag, with some charging excessive sums for fairly basic facilities.
-The Soviet-era hotels often fall into this bracket, but there are also pleasant surprises such as Hotel Mercury in Dushanbe and the Serena in Khorog.
+The Soviet-era hotels often fall into this bracket, but there are also pleasant surprises such as Hotel Mercury in Dushanbe and the gorgeous riverside Serena Hotel in Khorog.

 Tajikistan has plenty of budget rooms.
 Whether you’d want to stay in them is a different matter.
 Family-run guesthouses are frequently the best option (and ideal for meeting other travellers), but you’d probably best get used to shared bathrooms and a squat toilet in the garden.